karolinaszczesna/data-visualisation/README.md

 ![Mock Slide](https://github.com/karolinaszczesna/data-visualisation/blob/4a4cd3803734b07a451eb32a58166e8e22b255d4/gifs/S5.gif)

+The html version of this plot is available [here](https://drive.google.com/file/d/1K0MRoyAz230QqygAWnXS6z7GeRkATTiy/view?usp=sharing).
 This aggregated interactive plot made with plotly library combines bubble plots presented before for all departments but Production.
 Similar conclusions can be drawn in Sales, where the only observation with a yearly salary above $150k is a Sales Manager (outlier) and all other employees earn below $100k a year.
 The employees from the Engineering department also do not earn more as their work experience grows, however the average salary oscillates around $100k a year, which is higher than in Production and Sales.
 There is an increasing trend in the IT/IS department, meaning the more years an employee works, probably the higher he/she can earn, however only for the best performing employees.
 There is a group of IT employees, who work from 6-8 years and are stuck on the same level of yearly salary.

 ### 5. Employees’ performance and demographics